DiMorten/deforestation_uncertainty/README.md

    - `dataset`: Options: "PA": Para site.
 "MT": Mato Grosso site.
    - `year`: year from the latest image in the image pair.
 Example: 2019

-The script will generate a NPY with the cloud mask which is used during training.
+The script will generate a NPY with the temporal distance to past deforestation map which is used during training and inference.

 Example: to train in PA site for [2018, 2019] dates, execute the script only for the latest year (2019)